 Penalty: $500.

-(3) The driver of a vehicle transporting dangerous goods by road must produce the shipping documentation for the goods for inspection by an authorized officer, or an officer of an emergency service, if the officer asks the driver to produce the documentation for inspection.
+(3) The driver of a vehicle transporting dangerous goods by road must produce the shipping documentation for the goods for inspection by an authorised officer, or an officer of an emergency service, if the officer asks the driver to produce the documentation for inspection.

 Penalty: $1 000.